 “Unless Bill Barr indicts these people for crimes — the greatest political crime in the history of our country,” Trump said, “then we’ll get little satisfaction unless I win.”

 “Where are all of the arrests?” the wild-eyed former president added, following a fury of tweets on the subject.

 “Can you imagine if the roles were reversed?
 Long-term sentences would have started two years ago.
 Shameful!”

 Of course, there wasn’t a shred of evidence to support Trump’s claim.
 Perhaps Trump wanted Barr to “create” the necessary evidence?
 Or maybe Trump thought he was powerful enough to jail them without reason?

 Let’s keep it real.
-It was Trump who was attempting a coup d’é·tat of sorts by asking that his political opponents be arrested for fabricated charges.
+It was Trump who was attempting a coup d’é·tat of sorts even BEFORE the election by asking that his political opponents be arrested for fabricated charges.